 Teaching kids to embroider is fun and easy, and you'll be helping them learn skills and embroidery basics that will last a lifetime!
-These Top Ten Tips can be used when teaching embroidery to children ages 4 through 10 - the perfect age for learning embroidery.
+These 10 tips can be used when teaching embroidery to children ages 4 through 10—the perfect age for learning embroidery.

 Teach the Basics First

 Running stitch, back stitch, stem stitch, lazy daisy stitch, and cross stitch are some of the most basic of all stitches, and are used in a wide variety of needlework and sewing projects.
 Teaching children these simple basics first gives them a good foundation.

 Have them work the stitches on scraps of fabric first, using really big stitches so they get the mechanics of the stitch down before moving on to an actual project for best results.
 Save more complicated embroidery stitches for a later time.

 Use a Limited Number of Colors

 Just use a handful of colors of embroidery thread when working with children, and let them choose.
 Using just one to five colors keeps even larger patterns from feeling complicated.